dcsoft-yyf/JIEJIE.NET/README.md

 My new tool is a .NET framework console  application.
 <br/>It support following command line argument :
 ```
       input =[required,default argument,Full path of input .NET assembly file , can be .exe or .dll,
                currenttly only support .NET framework 2.0 or later]
       output=[optional,Full path of output .NET assmebly file , if it is empty , then use input argument value]
       snk   =[optional,Full path of snk file.
 It use to add strong name to output assembly file.]
       switch=[optional,multi-switch split by ',',also can be define in [System.Reflection.ObfuscationAttribute.Feature].
               It support :
               +contorlfow    = enable obfuscate control flow in method body.
               -contorlfow    = disable obfuscate control flow in method body.
               +/-strings     = enable/disable encrypt string value.
               +/-resources   = enable/disable encrypt resources data.
               +/-memberorder = enable/disable member list order in type.
               +/-rename      = enable/disable rename type or member's name.
               +/-allocationcallstack  = enable/disable encrypt string value allocation callstack.
           ]
       mapxml=[optional, a file/directory name to save map infomation for class/member's old name and new name in xml format.]
       pause =[optional,pause the console after finish process.]
       debugmode=[optional,Allow show some debug info text.]
       sdkpath=[optional,set the direcotry full name of ildasm.exe.]
       prefixfortyperename=[optional, the prefix use to rename type name.]
       prefixformemberrename=[optional,the prefix use to rename type's member name.]
       deletetempfile=[optional,delete template file after job finshed.default is false.]
       merge=[optional,some .net assembly file to merge to the result file. '*' for all referenced assembly files.]
       .custominstructurename=[optional, some custom IL instruction , for example '.subsystem=0x2'.]

    Example 1, protect d:\a.dll ,this will modify dll file.
       >JIEJIE.NET.exe d:\a.dll
    Exmaple 2, anlyse d:\a.dll , and write result to another dll file with strong name. enable obfuscate control flow and not encript resources.
       >JIEJIE.NET.exe input=d:\a.dll output=d:\publish\a.dll snk=d:\source\company.snk switch=+contorlfow,-resources

 ```

 ## So many cool features!
-But JieJie.NET only has 14000 lines C# code!
+But JieJie.NET only has 16000 C# code lines!

    So it is small and without any third party component.